 Start on Success

+Instruction in conjunction with a work-based learning experience, provides students with the opportunity and support to further discover abilities, career interests, and support needs in preparation for a career pathway of choice.
+Through a collaborative effort, SOS builds stronger relationships between schools, students, families, community agencies, and the business community.
 Since its inception in 1994 by the National Organization on Disability, the SOS model has been implemented in over a dozen cities around the US and has served more than 4,000 students.
 Students who participate in SOS continue on to postsecondary employment or education at a rate of 75-85 percent, which is three times higher than the overall rate for students with disabilities.

 Richmond Public Schools (RPS) began implementing SOS during the 2016-2017 school year.
 VCU News highlighted RPS' interns in the May 31, 2017 issue.
 Read the article.